nickjj/dotfiles/README.md

 on your end.

-Some of these configs expect that you have certain programs or tools installed on Windows.
+Some of these configs expect that you have certain programs or tools installed on Windows like [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
 The [tools I use blog post](https://nickjanetakis.com/blog/the-tools-i-use) has a complete list of those tools so you can pick the ones you want to install.

 Pay very close attention to the `c/Users/Nick/.wslconfig` file because it has values in there that you will very likely want to change before using it.